appanp/software-dev/01_terminology.md

 **Modular Monolith**: Modular monolithic architecture is a way of organizing a software application into a set of modules.
 These modules have specific functionality, which can be independently developed and tested, while the entire application is deployed as a single unit.
 There might arise a situation where a few modules need to be extracted for reasons such as scale.
 A modular monolithic application will enable this with minimal effort.
 For more info, refer to [When Modular Monolith is the better way to build software](https://www.thoughtworks.com/en-us/insights/blog/microservices/modular-monolith-better-way-build-software).

+**Mutation Testing**: Faults (or mutations) are automatically seeded into your code, then your tests are run.
+If your tests fail then the mutation is killed, if your tests pass then the mutation lived.
+The quality of your tests can be gauged from the percentage of mutations killed.
+For more info, refer to [this link](https://stryker-mutator.io/docs/), [Who's testing the tests?
+Mutation testing with StrykerJS](https://archive.fosdem.org/2024/schedule/event/fosdem-2024-1683-who-s-testing-the-tests-mutation-testing-with-strykerjs/) and [pitest tool](https://pitest.org/).

 <a name="anc-o">

 **Operational Value Stream**: Operational value streams correspond directly to a specific value driver.
 They: